basin-dev/continue/autodebug/README.md

 1. Clone the `unit-test-experiments` repo

-2. Open the `unit-test-experiments` repo in VS Code
+2. Open the `autodebug` directory from `unit-test-experiments` repo in VS Code

-3. Run `cd autodebug` command in the VS Code terminal

 4. Create a `src/.env` file with the variable `PYTHON_PATH` that points to the location of your `unit-test-experiments` file path